 Unless you are earning enough to set up your own self-managed fund, choose a fund that suits you.
 Before you decide which fund, compare the performance of funds.

 Superannuation contributions depend to some degree on your negotiations with your employer.
 If they offer you a salary rather than an hourly rate, some employers try to package salary and super together, which is allowable.
-If you opt for this arrangement, be aware that your salary package may not go up in alignment with future super rate increase – the super contribution will increase and the salary component will decrease.
+If you opt for this arrangement, be aware that your salary package may not go up in alignment with future super rate increases – the super contribution will increase and the salary component will decrease.
 This isn’t illegal, and you need to be aware when negotiating.

 The employer should contribute to your Super when: